gautamgc17/Smart-Hire/README.md

-# Introduction
+# Project Description

-__SMART HIRE__ : a project made for "HackUIET" Hackathon with an aim to automate the interview process.
+__SMART HIRE__ : An application made for "HackUIET" Hackathon with an aim to automate the interview process.

 ## Objective